Poisonous House Plants

 Notes

-The photograph is one of the variegated cultivars of English Ivy.
-This vine is grown both as an indoor and outdoor ornamental and have caused poisoning in cattle, dogs, sheep, and humans.
+This vine is grown both as an indoor and outdoor ornamental and it has caused poisoning in cattle, dogs, sheep, and humans.
 Symptoms of ingestion are difficulty in breathing, convulsions, vomiting, paralysis and coma.
-Dermatitis is rare but can be severe with weeping blisters which respond slowly to treatment.
+Dermatitis is rare but can be severe with weeping blisters which responds slowly to treatment.
 The berries are bitter so it's unlikely children will consume them in large quantities.

 Back